 Naganathan V, Travison T, Allore H, Taljaard M, Weijer C. International, Pragmatic and Multisite Trials: Design, Implementation and Ethical Considerations (Invited Panel).
 21st IAGG World Congress of Gerontology and Geriatrics.
 San Francisco, USA.
 July 24, 2017.

 Eldridge S, Grimshaw JM, Goldstein CE, Hey SP, Weijer C. The pragmatic randomized controlled trial at 50: past successes; future challenges (Invited panel).
-International Clinical Trials and Methodology Conference and meeting of the Society for Clinical Trials, Liverpool, UK.
+International Clinical Trials and Methodology Conference and Society for Clinical Trials.
+Liverpool, UK.
 May 9, 2017.

 Fergusson D, McIntyre L, Taljaard M, Horn A, Weijer C. Ethical challenges in pragmatic comparative effectiveness trials (Invited panel).
-Society for Clinical Trials meeting.
-Montreal.
-May 15, 2016.
+Society for Clinical Trials.
+Montreal, CA. May 15, 2016.

 Dijkgraaf R, Alberts B, Nordling L, Mair D, Weijer C, Soror S. Interplay between science advice, politics and the media (Invited panel).
 Interacademy Partnership Conference on Science Advice.
 Hermanus, South Africa.
 March 1, 2016.

 Hemming K, Taljaard M, Weijer C, Matei M, Eldridge S, Giraudeau B. Variations in Regulatory Requirements and Implications for Consent Procedures in Cluster Randomized Trials (Invited Workshop).
-36th Annual Meeting of the Society for Clinical Trials.
+Society for Clinical Trials.
 Arlington, USA.
-May 18, 2015.
+May 18, 2015

 Goldstein CE, Weijer C. The learning health care system and conscription into research: the content and limits of a Rawlsian common good.
-Meeting of the American Society for Bioethics and Humanities, Kansas City, US.
+American Society for Bioethics and Humanities.
+Kansas City, USA.
 October 20, 2017.

 Goldstein CE, Horn AR, Taljaard M, Weijer C. Ethical issues in individual-cluster trials: beyond the Ottawa Statement.
-Meeting of the Canadian Bioethics Society, Montreal, CA. May 25, 2017.
+Canadian Bioethics Society.
+Montreal, CA. May 25, 2017.

 Goldstein CE, Horn AR, Taljaard M, Weijer C. Ethical Issues in individual-cluster trials: beyond the Ottawa Statement.
-Ethox Center, Oxford, UK.
+Ethox Centre.
+Oxford, UK.
 May 10, 2017.

 Goldstein CE, Horn AR, Taljaard M, Weijer C. Ethical Issues in individual-cluster trials: beyond the Ottawa Statement.
-International Clinical Trials and Methodology Conference and meeting of the Society for Clinical Trials, Liverpool, UK.
+International Clinical Trials and Methodology Conference and Society for Clinical Trials.
+Liverpool, UK.
 May 9, 2017.

 Weijer C. Inadequacy of ethical conduct and reporting of stepped wedge cluster randomized trials: Results from a systematic review.
 The CONSORT extension for stepped-wedge cluster randomised trials (SW-CRT): Liverpool consensus meeting.
 Liverpool, UK.
 May 7, 2017.

 Weijer C. Models of informed consent in pragmatic trials.
 Ontario SPOR Support Unit (OSSU) Workshop on Pragmatic Trials.
-Toronto.
-March 7, 2017.
+Toronto, CA. March 7, 2017.

 Taljaard M, Weijer C. Pragmatic randomized controlled trials: interplay between design and ethics.
 Clinical Epidemiology Program Rounds.
-Ottawa.
-January 27, 2017.
+Ottawa, CA. January 27, 2017.

 Taljaard M, Weijer C. The ethics of cluster randomized trials.
 Public Health Agency of Canada Research Ethics Board.
-Ottawa.
-January 12, 2017.
+Ottawa, CA. January 12, 2017.

 Weijer C, Taljaard M. The ethics of pragmatic trials.
 Ottawa Hospital Research Institute Clinical Research Week.
-Ottawa.
-October 18, 2016.
+Ottawa, CA. October 18, 2016.

 Horn AR, Taljaard M, Weijer C. An ethical analysis of the SUPPORT study: addressing challenges posed by a randomized controlled trial comparing standard treatments used in medical practice.
 American Society for Bioethics and Humanities.
-Washington, DC.
+Washington, DC, USA.
 October 10, 2016.

 Horn AR, Taljaard M, Weijer C. An ethical analysis of the SUPPORT study: addressing challenges posed by a randomized controlled trial comparing standard treatments used in medical practice.
 International Association of Bioethics.
 Edinburgh, UK.
 June 15, 2016.